Entrenos (restaurant)

 Fine dining restaurant in Miami, Florida, U.S.

-EntreNos is a Michelin-starred restaurant in Miami, Florida, United States.
+EntreNos was a Michelin-starred restaurant in Miami, Florida, United States.

 Cuisine

-The menu at EntreNos changes regularly to reflect the availability of ingredients.
-The restaurant's philosophy focuses on the farm-to-table concept connected to Florida's agricultural and seafood resources.
+The menu at EntreNos changed regularly to reflect the availability of ingredients.
+The restaurant's philosophy focused on the farm-to-table concept connected to Florida's agricultural and seafood resources.

 Dining Experience

-EntreNos operates as a pop-up restaurant within Tinta y Cafe, which functions as a coffee shop by day and transforms into EntreNos in the evening.
-The evening space is designed to feel like home, with music selections contributing to a warm dining experience.
+EntreNos operated as a pop-up restaurant within Tinta y Cafe, which functions as a coffee shop by day and transforms into EntreNos in the evening.
+The evening space was designed to feel like home, with music selections contributing to a warm dining experience.

 Awards

 EntreNos was awarded its first Michelin star in 2024.